Concerto for Sitar & Orchestra: Release and reception

-Concerto for Sitar & Orchestra was released in 1971 on the EMI-owned record labels HMV and Angel, in Britain and America, respectively.
+Concerto for Sitar & Orchestra was released in 1971 on the EMI-owned record labels His Master's Voice and Angel, in Britain and America, respectively.
 The US release took place in November 1971 and coincided with the world premiere of Shankar's autobiographical film Raga.

 The album received acclaim from some reviewers.
 In America, the LP cover carried a quote from The Guardian's music critic, Edward Greenfield, that read: "If East has to meet West, then few musicians have achieved it with such open joy as Ravi Shankar."
 According to author Peter Lavezzoli, however, other critics considered it to be "a bastardization of two distinct forms of music".

 The album peaked at number 6 on the Billboard Best Selling Classical LP's chart in February 1972.
 In November that year, EMI's US affiliate, Capitol Records, described the commercial performance of the album as the company's "biggest surprise" of 1972, adding that it had "sold like a pop record".